cocos/cocos-docs/en/animation/curve-editor.md

 # Curve Editor

 The Curve Editor is mainly used to edit the curve trajectory that changes between keyframes.
 The keyframe curves of animations and particles in the editor are edited using the Curve Editor.
 For the key point on each curve, **the horizontal coordinate is the keyframe time/frame rate, and the vertical coordinate is the value of the current curve property at the corresponding time**.
-The curve editor supports editing multiple curves at the same time, but only single curve editing is currently available in the particle usage scenario.
+The Curve Editor supports editing multiple curves at the same time, but only single curve editing is currently available in the particle usage scenario.

 ## Scaling and moving the curve display area

 - **Scroll the mouse wheel** directly within the curve display area **to zoom in and out of the horizontal and vertical timeline at the same time**.
 - Hold down the right mouse button and drag to pan the current display area.

-In addition, you can use shortcut keys to control the pan and zoom of the horizontal and vertical timeline individually.
+In addition, shortcut keys can be used to control the pan and zoom of the horizontal and vertical timeline individually.

 - Hold down <kbd>Shift</kbd> and roll the mouse wheel to **pan** the curve view area to the left or right;
 - Hold <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> + <kbd>Shift</kbd> and roll the mouse wheel to **zoom** the curve view area to the left or right;